0xTracker/0x-tracker-client/README.md

 If a convention exists for locating configuration files related to developer tooling then it should be followed (e.g. `.babelrc` or `.eslintrc.js`).

 - **config** - Tooling configuration which doesn't have a conventional location.
 - **public** - Static code files.
-This directory is combined with bundled assets before deploying to Firebase.
+This directory is combined with bundled assets when building for production and whilst using the development server.
 - **src** - Application specific code and test files.
   - **components** - Shared or non-feature specific React components.
   - **features** - Feature code is grouped together to ensure import paths are kept short and reduce navigation.